fiveham/Repeated_Phrases/README.md

 4. 04-05: The books are split into individual chapters.

-5. 05-06: The HTML chapters are converted to plain text files--no markup at all--ready to be processed.
+5. 05-06: The HTML chapters are converted to plain text files&mdash;no markup at all&mdash;ready to be processed.

 6. 06-07: The plain text chapters are read into memory and scanned over and over to exhaustively find all phrases of each size (up to a per-phrase word-count of 217, the largest number of words at which a phrase occurs more than once in the corpus).
 The phrases that occur more than once are recorded in files.